PirateMaryRead/DBLM-Btrfs-Layout-Manager/README.md

 * detecting the environment;
 * identifying the Btrfs root;
+* detecting `/home` mount topology and filesystem type;
+* determining whether `/home` belongs to the same Btrfs filesystem or a separate one;
 * detecting the bootloader;
 * checking privileges;
 * wrapping external commands with logs and error handling.